empirical-run/dispatch-action/README.md

 - [x] build-url: **Required** input, with url to the application build
 - [ ] slack-channel: Slack channel for reporting results

+> Note that this Action only supports whitelisted GitHub organizations.
+To get access, contact us.

 ## Development

 ```sh